kryptokrona/kryptokrona-docs/about/Frequently-Asked-Questions.md

 #### Q: Can I speed up the syncing of the blockchain?

-You can sync [with checkpoints](../guides/wallets/Using-Checkpoints) (only with kkrwallet) or use a [remote node](../guides/wallets/Using-Remote-Nodes)
+You can sync [with checkpoints](../guides/wallets/Using-Checkpoints.md) (only with xkrwallet) or use a [remote node](../guides/wallets/Using-Remote-Nodes.md)

 #### Q: Can I skip the syncing?

-Yes, you can currently use a remote node with kkrwallet and the desktopwallet.
+Yes, you can currently use a remote node with xkrwallet and the desktopwallet.
 The keys stay on your PC, so it's secure.
-Check [this guide](../guides/wallets/Using-Remote-Nodes) for more information.
-[Checkpoints](../guides/wallets/Using-Checkpoints) are also an option if you're using kkrwallet.
+Check [this guide](../guides/wallets/Using-Remote-Nodes.md) for more information.

 #### Q: What does it mean if my balance is locked?

 This is a transfer which hasn't been confirmed by the network yet.
 It will move into your main balance shortly, generally after 3 minutes.

-#### Q: In kkrwallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
+#### Q: In xkrwallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
 How can I fix it?

 This is caused by some broken Windows crypto keys.
 In the address bar in Windows Explorer, type `%AppData%/Microsoft/Crypto/RSA/`.